-To ensure that discharges do not cause or contribute to violations of WQSs under all expected conditions, WQBELs are derived assuming critical conditions for the receiving water.
-9 The critical flow in rivers and streams is some measure of the low flow of that river or stream.
-Massachusetts WQSs require that for rivers and streams, the lowest flow condition is the lowest mean flow for seven consecutive days, recorded once in 10 years, also known as the 7-day 10-year low flow (7Q10).
+To ensure that discharges do not cause or contribute to violations of WQSs under all expected conditions, WQBELs are derived assuming critical conditions for the receiving water.7 The critical flow in rivers and streams is some measure of the low flow of that river or stream.
+The MA SWQS require that for rivers and streams, the critical flow is the lowest mean flow for seven consecutive days, recorded once in 10 years, or 7-day 10-year low flow (7Q10).
 See 314 CMR 4.03(3)(a).